JonathanB-L/JBL-Personal-Site/README.md

 # JBL-Personal-Site
-A simple website about myself thaat I created as part of an online course I am taking.
+A simple website about myself that I created as part of an online course I am taking.